jina-ai/jina/docs/fundamentals/flow/access-flow-api.md

 If you are not already familiar with GraphQL, we recommend you learn more about GraphQL from the official [GraphQL documentation](https://graphql.org/learn/).
 You may also want to learn about [Strawberry](https://strawberry.rocks/), the library that powers Jina's GraphQL support.
 ````
 Jina Flows that use the HTTP protocol provide a GraphQL API out of the box, which is located behind the '/graphql' endpoint.
+GraphQL has the advantage of letting the user define their own response schema, which means that only the fields that are required
+will be sent over the wire.
+This is especially useful when the user does not need potentially large fields, like image tensors.

-This means that you can access the Flow from any GraphQL client, like for example, `sgqlc`.
+You can access the Flow from any GraphQL client, like for example, `sgqlc`.

 ```python
 from sgqlc.endpoint.http import HTTPEndpoint